 2026 Lake Sammamish Camp Schedule

 July 13-17, 2026 Lake Sammamish State Park – Sunset Beach: Wild Cooking & Herbology day camp for ages 7-14 with no prerequisite for campers who can be focused in group learning environments or who have attended a prior camp with us, runs simultaneously with the Advanced Wilderness Survival day camp for ages 9-16 who have attended Wilderness Survival Craft or the family survival workshop, or two other day camps or family workshop themes, or any overnight camp in prior weeks or years.
+Both themes each have 2 spaces remaining as of April 28th, and we may add another group of 12 campers for Wild Cooking & Herbology.

 Voted Best Wild Nature Day Camp in the last Golden Teddy Awards run by parentmap.com surveying the Puget Sound Region.